Print on demand (POD) is a great lifestyle business for a fistful of reasons. Here’s a few of them:

 Some POD suppliers specialize in products.
 Society6 focuses on homewares and wall art, along with things like the stickers and wrapping paper shown below.

-I’m currently helping my 14-year-old daughter launch her first POD site – ceryscosmetics.com (not yet live at the time of writing).
+I’m currently helping my 14-year-old daughter launch her first print on demand site – ceryscosmetics.com (not yet live at the time of writing).
 We’re using a platform called viaglamour.com which manufactures cruelty-free vegan makeup products.

-I’m so excited about the POD industry that not only am I helping my daughter with her business, but I’m soon to be launching my own set of journals & diaries for solopreneurs and digital nomads building lifestyle businesses.
+I’m so excited about the print on demand dropshipping industry that not only am I helping my daughter with her business, but I’m soon to be launching my own set of journals & diaries for solopreneurs and digital nomads building lifestyle businesses.

 It’s such a fun and exciting business model.